-We made our way to St. Mary the Virgin church, located in the centre of the village next to a very pretty ford, as expected the church was closed, but to our surprise we came across a group of photographers from Mansfield equipped with impressively long and camouflaged camera lens’s propped on tripods.
+We made our way to St. Mary the Virgin church, located in the centre of the village next to a very pretty ford, as expected the church was closed, but to our surprise, we came across a group of photographers from Mansfield equipped with impressively long and camouflaged camera lens’s propped on tripods.
 They were observing four peregrine falcons that could be seen wheeling around the tall spire, chasing frantic pigeons who foolishly seemed to be reluctant to give up their perches.
-We watched with them for a while, informing them of our own Harborough peregrine falcons, resident in the town’s church spire and who were equally deadly for pigeons.
-Leaving the church we spent quite some time sat on a bench, fascinated with the antics of a cyclist videoing himself splashing at speed through the shallow ford.
-On discussion we discovered he was writing a book on cycling routes and was hoping to include at least one of the stills in the book.
+We watched with them for a while, informing them of our Harborough peregrine falcons, resident in the town’s church spire and who were equally deadly for pigeons.
+Leaving the church we spent quite some time sitting on a bench, fascinated with the antics of a cyclist videoing himself splashing at speed through the shallow ford.
+On discussion, we discovered he was writing a book on cycling routes and was hoping to include at least one of the stills in the book.
 We returned to the cafe just in time to accompany Jamie and Ruth home for a coffee and then the drive back to Willow Bank.

 A few hours later, Sue and I drove to Cheikho’s Italian restaurant in Lutterworth.
 Sarah had organised a meal for me as a present for Father’s Day.
 Though still early evening, we were the only customers, it seems that after the early rush of eager diners straight after Covid relaxation, trade has been pretty poor.
 It was a lovely meal and we were home just before 9 pm.
 Though tired and bloated, my evening wasn’t finished with, soon after arriving, Jim appeared and we made our way to the now regular Thursday night garden parties, this one being held in Steve’s garden.
 Though there was plenty of food on offer, I declined, fearing I may burst if I took on any more solids!

-The day after England destroyed a lack lustre Ukraine 4:0, Sue and I travelled to Thornbury near Bristol (4th June).
-We were actually on our way to spend a few days with Pip and Paul in Buckfastleigh, but had decided to break the journey to see long time friend Chris Tippets.
+The day after England destroyed a lacklustre Ukraine 4:0, Sue and I travelled to Thornbury near Bristol (4th June).
+We were actually on our way to spend a few days with Pip and Paul in Buckfastleigh but had decided to break the journey to see long time friend Chris Tippets.
 With showers forecast for the UK that day, that is what we experienced on the mainly motorway route.
 One monsoon-like downpour brought the relatively light traffic to a dangerous near standstill.

 After locating The Swan (our accommodation for the night), we parked the car nearby and set off to explore the town.
-Of course we headed for the most prominent visible feature, the rather grand tower of the town church, situated downhill towards the distant River Severn.
+Of course, we headed for the most prominent visible feature, the rather grand tower of the town church, situated downhill towards the distant River Severn.
 The church is part of the estate belonging to Henry VIII’s Thornbury Castle hidden impressively behind.
 While I investigated the graveyard, Sue sat on a bench and chatted to a local woman enjoying the heat of the sun and eager to converse in a lovely west country accent.

 has been quite a few years since we last met and though he didn’t appear to have aged one bit, he was displaying visible signs of the onset of Parkinson’s Disease.
 The restaurant was very busy causing quite a delay between drinks and courses, but this was not a problem, we had plenty to talk about and when the food did arrive it was scrumptious.
-Through the window we could see that the monsoon of earlier, had arrived in Thornbury and we were glad not to be caught outdoors, unlike a few drowned late comers for lunch!
+Through the window, we could see that the monsoon of earlier, had arrived in Thornbury and we were glad not to be caught outdoors, unlike a few drowned late comers for lunch!

-With the meal finished we drove Chris home and collected his next door neighbour’s two dogs; Tilly and Monty.
+With the meal finished we drove Chris home and collected his next-door neighbour’s two dogs; Tilly and Monty.
 We were to take them for a walk through nearby woods and carry on with our conversations.
-Monty is an elderly and beefy black Labrador, he looks more like a grizzly bear than a dog and Tilly could easily pass for a floor mop, and more-so after thrashing her way through the long and sodden grass that constituted the first part of our route.
+Monty is an elderly and beefy black Labrador, he looks more like a grizzly bear than a dog and Tilly could easily pass for a floor mop, and more so after thrashing her way through the long and sodden grass that constituted the first part of our route.
 It was a pleasant ramble marred only by its finale.
 Just 200m from the sanctuary of Chris’s home and Sue’s car, MONSOON 2 hit Thornbury, despite seeking shelter under a very large tree which afforded no respite at all from the torrent that descended from the thick black clouds rolling overhead.
-After 10 minutes or so of standing under a power shower we foolishly made a dash for it.
+After 10 minutes or so of standing under a power shower, we foolishly made a dash for it.
 Poor Tilly was practically swimming alongside me as she was swept along by the stream that was now racing and frothing down the footpath.
-As the rain eased, soaked to the skin we said our goodbyes and made or way back to The Swan to check-in, we quickly changed into dry clothes and relaxed with warming coffees in cupped hands within our room.
+As the rain eased, soaked to the skin we said our goodbyes and made our way back to The Swan to check-in, we quickly changed into dry clothes and relaxed with warming coffees in cupped hands within our room.

 Back in Leicestershire, the family (Rothwells & Newbold Verdons) went to see Jamie convalescing at Ruth’s in Bottesford, but it seems that Maddie and her palace seemed to be of more interest to little Alice than her poorly uncle.

-und.
 With raincoats donned we continued our circular ramble, collecting more finds until eventually returning to Buckfastleigh via the Abbey.

 A day of strenuous adventure followed.
-A forty five minute drive to the rugged cliffs of the south coast took the four of us to Coleton Fishacre, once the country home for Rupert D’Oyly Carte and his wife, Lady Dorothy Carte, between 1923 and 1926 and built by the architect Oswald Milne, a former assistant to Edwin Lutyens, who designed the house with the principles of the Arts and Crafts Movement in mind.
+A forty-five-minute drive to the rugged cliffs of the south coast took the four of us to Coleton Fishacre, once the country home for Rupert D’Oyly Carte and his wife, Lady Dorothy Carte, between 1923 and 1926 and built by the architect Oswald Milne, a former assistant to Edwin Lutyens, who designed the house with the principles of the Arts and Crafts Movement in mind.
 However, this was not the aim of today’s escapade which was to follow part of the South West Coastal Path.
-Our route took in just part of the grounds known for its rare and exotic plants, which are able to thrive outside a tropical climate due to the proximity of the Gulf Stream.
+Our route took in just part of the grounds known for its rare and exotic plants, which can thrive outside a tropical climate due to the proximity of the Gulf Stream.
 They were collected by Lady Dorothy who was noted for retrieving exotic plant species for the garden during her journeys abroad.

 The evening was spent watching Spain and Italy fight it out on the turf of Wembley in the Euro semifinal.
-Though Spain were indeed the much better side during the game, after penalties the game went Italy’s way.
+Though Spain was indeed the much better side during the game, after penalties the game went Italy’s way.

-After breakfast on the the 7th July we travelled to the once Cistercian Abbey, then the home of Sir Francis Drake, Buckland Abbey, situated to the north of Plymouth.
+After breakfast on the 7th July we travelled to the once Cistercian Abbey, then the home of Sir Francis Drake, Buckland Abbey, situated to the north of Plymouth.
 Another dreary BBC weather forecast proved to be wholly accurate.
 On arriving at the Abbey we sat for 15 minutes in the car while the heavens opened up on this little bit of Devon.
-When the rain eventually abated, we bought tickets and made our way into the grounds, passing through the large and empty Tithe Barn (55m) before entering the main building, restored between 1948 and 1951 at a cost of £20 000 (at the time).
+When the rain eventually abated, we bought tickets and made our way into the grounds, passing through the large and empty Tithe Barn (55m) before entering the main building, restored between 1948 and 1951 for £20 000 (at the time).
 Strict rules regulated our movement from room to room, so quite some time was spent at doorways waiting to see the exhibits.
 We felt that the information on hand was poor, with very little reference (that we could see) of its most famous occupant, Sir Francis Drake.
 Access to the upper floors was prohibited, probably due to Covid, yet surprisingly the entrance fee had not been reduced!
 With the buildings investigated and under increasingly darkening skies we turned our attention to the gardens.
 These proved to be well laid out and appeared to be faithful to the period.
-In the Cider Cottage garden we were forced to seek shelter from a passing shower before deciding to take lunch in the Abbey cafe.
+In the Cider Cottage garden, we were forced to seek shelter from a passing shower before deciding to take lunch in the Abbey cafe.
 We had hoped to eat outside on the tables within the courtyard but another shower forced us inside.